datacite/omniauth-orcid/README.md

 Then run `bundle install` to install into your environment.

-You can also install the gem system-wide:
+You can also install the gem system-wide in the usual way:

 ```bash
 [mummi@nfmac07]gem install omniauth-orcid